HCL-TECH-SOFTWARE/become-an-rtist/README.md

   `git clone https://github.com/eclipse/paho.mqtt.c.git`

 * And build it, or use [pre-built libs](libs/paho_mqtt_libs.zip) from this repo.
 Copy libpaho-mqtt3c.so.1 to /home/pi/become-an-rtist/ on the Raspberry Pi.
 * Update the TC rtapp.tcjs by setting the property tc.pocoLoc to the location of the POCO library.
-Also update the tc.linkArguments property for the build location of the POCO libraries to link with, and update tc.inclusionPaths accordingly.
+Also update the tc.linkArguments property for the build location of the POCO and other libraries to link with, and update tc.inclusionPaths accordingly.
 * Build the TC by right-clicking on it and do **Build**.

 ## Starting the web server